cartheur/aiventure-rodney/README.md

 * A combination of hardware and software [implementation](https://en.wikipedia.org/wiki/In-memory_processing).
 * What are some forward-looking paths, considering the initiatives, without going into the nanoscale esoteric?
 * SRAM and DRAM are perfectly capable of performing in-memory logic operations while NAND Flash memory is fit for matrix–vector multiplication operations.
 * In the context of the application-specific approach to computation, memory-based computational primitives can be used in a variety of tasks ranging from high-precision scientific computing to largely imprecise stochastic computing and everything in-between including deep learning in artificial neural networks (ANNs).
+* Development of microFORTH in 1976 for processors like Intel 8080 and Motorola 6800.